Ceudan/Car-Racing/README.md

 | **Time Discretization Length** | **0.1 sec**  | 610                                | 599         | 572       |
 |                                | **0.06 sec** | 211                                | 569         | 375       |

 Table 1.
-Hyperparameter search at the critical minimum speed required for a score of 900.
+Hyperparameter search at the critical minimum speed required to beat environment.

 2 conculusions were drawn.
 First, it seems impossible to solve the environment with a simple speed policy.
 Likely the environment creators did this on purpose.
 Second, at the same speed setting, the simpler hyperparameters perform better.
 This corresponds to higher reward decays (agent must only predict a small time horizon), and longer discritization lengths (agent must make fewer predictions per time period).
 Its possible that action space is so simple, our agent does not neet the greater expressive power of the more complex settings.
 It is possible that our condensed training sessions (45 minutes/360 episodes) were not long enough to capitalize on the greater expressive power.
 Below is our training curve at our best settings, compared to the top DQN implementation.

 ![Image of our training curve](images/training_curve.PNG) ![Image of SI training curve](images/SI_training_curve.png)

-Figure ?: Our training curve (left), and one from OpenAI's leaderboard (right)[!].
+Figure ?: Our training curve (left), and one from OpenAI's leaderboard (right)[[4]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf).
 Dotted line marks our timesteps taken.

 https://user-images.githubusercontent.com/78922263/173864627-4309b90c-84f0-414c-9db1-d3487fed0a82.mp4